-Deferred maintenance and lack of investment in rental properties leaves many, especially lower-income, renters living in sub-standard housing.
 The project's intended outcome is that housing stock meets decent, safe and sanitary standards.
-ARPA funds will be used to bring, or maintain, some existing units to that standard.
 Main activities to include a review of standards and community needs, RFP creation and selection of community partners, and administer both the Small Scale Development Loan Program and Down Payment Assistance program, expected timeline completion is Q4 2023.

-Primarily Serving Disadvantaged Communities Are funds allocated to evidence-based interventions or is the project evaluated through rigorous program evaluations that are designed to build evidence? • Yes Total funds allocated to evidence-based interventions \$500,000 Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
-To be determined
+Primarily Serving Disadvantaged Communities Are funds allocated to evidence-based interventions or is the project evaluated through rigorous program evaluations that are designed to build evidence?
+Yes Total funds allocated to evidence-based interventions \$500,000 Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
+To be determined -